Bicycle-sharing system: Automated stations

 Also known as docking stations bicycle-sharing, or membership bicycles or third generation consist of bicycles that can be borrowed or rented from an automated station or "docking stations" or "docks" and can be returned at another station belonging to the same system.
 The docking stations are special bike racks that lock the bike, and only release it by computer control.
 Individuals registered with the program identify themselves with their membership card (or by a smart card, via cell phone, or other methods) at any of the hubs to check out a bicycle for a short period of time, usually three hours or less.
 In many schemes the first half-hour is free.
 In recent years, in an effort to reduce losses from theft and vandalism, many bike-sharing schemes now require a user to provide a monetary deposit or other security, or to become a paid subscriber.
 The individual is responsible for any damage or loss until the bike is returned to another hub and checked in.

-Some cities allow to use the same card as for bus and rail transport to unlocks the bicycles.
+Some cities allow to use the same card as for bus and rail transport to unlock the bicycles.

 This system was developed as Public Velo by Hellmut Slachta and Paul Brandstätter from 1990 to 1992, and first implemented in 1996 by the University of Portsmouth and Portsmouth City Council as Bikeabout with a magnetic card used by the students and on 6 June 1998 in Rennes as LE vélo STAR, a public city network with 200 bikes, 25 stations and electronic identification of the bikes or in Oslo in 2001.
 The smart card contactless technology was experimented in Vienna (Citybike Wien) and implemented at a large scale in 2005 in Lyon (Vélo'v) and in 2007 in Paris (Vélib').
 Since then over 1000 bicycle sharing system of this generation have been launched.
 The countries with the most dock based systems are Spain (132), Italy (104), and China (79).
 As of June 2014, public bike share systems were available in 50 countries on five continents, including 712 cities, operating approximately 806,200 bicycles at 37,500 stations.
 As of May 2011, the Wuhan and Hangzhou Public Bicycle bike-share systems in China were the largest in the world, with around 90,000 and 60,000 bicycles respectively.
 By 2013, China had a combined fleet of 650,000 public bikes.

 This bicycle-sharing system saves the labour costs of staffed stations (zero generation), reduces vandalism and theft compared to first and second generation systems by registering users but requires a higher investment for infrastructure compared to fourth generation dockless bikes.
 Third generation systems also allow adapting docking stations as recharging stations for E-bike sharing.